nasa/Transform-to-Open-Science/Module_2/Lesson_5/readme.md

  In a broader sense, protocol comprises documented computational workflows, operational procedures with step-by-step instructions, or even safety checklists.

- [ Protocols.io](https://www.protocols.io/) is an online and secure platform for scientists affiliated with academia, industry and non- profit organizations, and agencies.
+ [ Protocols.io](https://www.protocols.io/) is an online and secure platform for scientists affiliated with academia, industry and non-profit organizations, and agencies.
 It allows users to create, manage, exchange, improve, and share research methods and protocols across different disciplines.
 This resource can improve collaboration and recordkeeping, leading to an increase in team productivity and facilitating teaching, especially in the life sciences.
 In its free version, protocols.io supports publicly shared protocols, while paid plans enable private sharing, e.g. for industry.

 Some of the tools are specifically designed for open science with an open-by-design concept from ideation on.
 These tools aim to support the research lifecycle at all stages and allow for integration with other open science tools.